Jose Altuve Player Props: Astros vs. Angels

 Jose Altuve At The Plate

-- Altuve has 11 doubles, a triple, nine home runs and 26 walks while batting .305.
+- Altuve has 11 doubles, a triple, nine home runs and 28 walks while hitting .311.

-- Altuve is batting .476 with two homers during his last outings and is on a 12-game hitting streak.
+- Altuve will look to extend his 13-game hitting streak.
+He's batting .524 with one homer during his last outings.

-- Altuve has driven in a run in 15 games this season (33.3%), including six games with more than one RBI (13.3%).
-He has also driven in three or more of his team's runs in three contests.
+- Altuve has had at least one RBI in 34.8% of his games this year (16 of 46), with more than one RBI six times (13.0%).
+He has also accounted for three or more of his team's runs in three contests.

-- In 29 of 45 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.